The Christian O'Connell Show: The Cash-apult

-A couple of years ago (as of late 2023), the show had the idea of creating a large catapult (6 meters tall) that would fire bags of cash at listeners and it was dubbed the Cash-apult.
+A couple of years ago (as of late 2023), the show had the idea of creating a large catapult (6 metres tall) that would fire bags of cash at listeners and it was dubbed the Cash-apult.
 It was actually made from $10,000 of Douglas Fir, but never used due to the pandemic lockdowns starting up, and it was proven to work.
 Every once in a while it is brought up as something the show would still love to do.
 As of November 2023, it apparently had gone missing, and a new one needs to be constructed.

 The Longest Serve

 In order to win tickets to the Men's Final of the Australian Open, the show had a contest called The Longest Serve that was held on Jan 24, 2024.
 Fifteen competitors, broken into three age groups completed - the Young Guns (18-30 year olds), the Seniors (30–60 years old), and the Veterans (60 and over), trying to hit a tennis ball across the Yarra River.
 The winner, known as Hot Shot (a member of the Seniors), with a 72 meter serve.
 On a second hit after he was declared winner, he completely cleared the Yarra at 70+ meters.